-Make it yourself with just a few simple tools.
-Perfect for Mother’s Day, showers, brunches, and more.
+Make your own beautiful fruit bouquet with just a few simple tools.
+This edible arrangement is perfect for Mother's Day, showers, brunches, and more.

 If your vase opening is small, cut pieces off the foam ball with a serrated bread knife so it will fit into the vase.
 The round ball of foam will give your bouquet a nice shape.

 Fasten the lettuce leaves into the ball with toothpicks to hide all the foam.